News Significant milestone reached in Sentinel-2 Collection 3 migration

 “For users, this means that when accessing these services they will already be viewing the new collection, which includes the newest (Near Real Time) data and the final data all in the same collection.”

 For users encountering issues, support is also available.
-Geoscience Australia staff are available to answer questions on Slack or by email, and by providing example code and documentation for using the new collection.
+Geoscience Australia staff are available to answer questions on or by , and by providing example code and documentation for using the new collection.

 What comes with the new and improved Collection 3?